-While the assumptions needed to identify β_2 are milder than the standard difference-in-differences assumptions, when we turn to the aggregation exercise in Section 6, we will use our estimates of both β_1 and β_2 .
-In contrast to identifying solely β_2 , identifying β_1 requires that time trends are parallel between treated and untreated industries.
+While identifying β_2 does not require the standard difference-in-differences assumption that trends are the same across treatment and control industries for the average firm, when we turn to the aggregation exercise in Section 6, we will use our estimates of both β_1 and β_2 .
+In contrast to solely identifying β_2 , identifying β_1 requires that trends are parallel between treated and untreated industries.
 We provide support for this assumption in two ways.
 First, we visually assess whether there are parallel pre-trends between treated and untreated industries in an event study figure.
 Second, we show that our estimates of both β_1 and β_2 are insensitive to the inclusion of additional controls for differential time trends at the firm and industry-level.